By Nat Hab Expedition Leader Eddy Savage

 My Northern Lights Photography Kit

 Fingers get cold fast, patience dwindles, and, unfortunately, frustration ensues.
 Having your photography kit well organized and prepared ahead of time will make your evenings out in the cold easier and more enjoyable.
-Better yet, practicing using your equipment in a warm and comfortable environment will greatly improve your experience and reduce your likelihood of technical frustration amplified by the cold.
-I have several key preparations in my Northern Lights Photography Kit that make my life easier and the rush of photographing the aurora borealis a lot of fun.
+Better yet, practicing with your equipment in a warm and comfortable environment will significantly improve your experience and reduce your likelihood of technical frustration, which can be amplified by the cold.
+I have several key preparations in my Northern Lights Photography Kit that make my life easier and make photographing the aurora borealis a lot of fun.

 Protect Your Hands

 Most importantly, protect your fingers!
 All cameras have small buttons, switches, caps, focus rings and dials that require the dexterity of our fingertips.
-Before each season, I seek out a solid pair of glove-liners that will fit inside of my mitts and stand up to the difficult subarctic photography environment.
+Before each season, I seek out a solid pair of glove liners that will fit inside my mitts and withstand the challenging subarctic photography environment.
 In my years as a northern lights photo tour leader, I have seen all shapes, sizes and materials of glove liners.
-I personally have thought on multiple occasions that having a merino-wool liner would be ideal given their excellent warmth capabilities, but I have been repeatedly disappointed as the wool just isn’t strong enough to hold up to the cold camera dials, tripods, parkas zippers, camera bag zippers, etc. and results in holes quickly developing in these liners.
+I personally have thought on multiple occasions that having a merino-wool liner would be ideal, given their excellent warmth capabilities, but I have been repeatedly disappointed as the wool just isn’t strong enough to hold up to the cold camera dials, tripods, parkas zippers, camera bag zippers, etc. and results in holes quickly developing in these liners.
 My recommendation would be a “touch-screen” capable polyester or polyester-wool blend glove-liner.
 These liners are slightly more wind-proof than merino wool and are much stronger when handling camera equipment in extreme cold.

 Northern Lights in Churchill Canada.